Buyer evaluate

-The company is read the way the US buyer reads it.
+The company is evaluate the way the US buyer judges it.
 The website, the brochure, the trade show booth, the LinkedIn page, the first sales email.
 The work names where the buyer is filtering the company out, and why.

 A market-entry route for German Mittelstand owners entering the United States.
 The work corrects the cultural and commercial translation that fails quietly the first time and gets expensive the second time.